 If you have a hybrid film and are unsure where it would fit in, please contact us at firstname.lastname@example.org.

-Short Films must not exceed 35 min running time.
+Short Films must not exceed 35 min running time, including credits.

-Short Documentary Films must not exceed 40 min running time.
+Short Documentary Films must not exceed 40 min running time, including credits.

 For International submissions: Only completed films are eligible for consideration, works in progress or unfinished films will not be considered.